robotsquidward/nano-dungeon/README.md

 It demonstrates the ML Kit GenAI **[Prompt API](https://developers.google.com/ml-kit/genai/prompt/android)**, and in particular **[structured output](https://developers.google.com/ml-kit/genai/prompt/android/structured-output)**.
 Gemini Nano returns a Kotlin data class instead of free text, and that object goes unchanged through a ViewModel into Compose.
-The model's output *is* the UI state.

-Everything runs on the device, with no network calls and no server.
+Everything runs on device, using Gemini Nano 4 Preview.

 ## How it works